Nimbus Sans: Nimbus Sans L

-Nimbus Sans L is a version of Nimbus Sans using Adobe font sources.
-It was designed in 1987.
+Created in 1987, Nimbus Sans L is a version of Nimbus Sans using Adobe font sources.
+The typeface was shipped with Apple's LaserWriter II, hence the "L" label.
 The family includes 17 fonts in 5 weights and 2 widths, with Nimbus Sans L Extra Black only available in condensed roman format.

-A subset of Nimbus Sans L, which includes regular and bold weight fonts in all widths and styles, were released under the GPL and AFPL in Type 1 format in 1996 and LPPL in 2009, and is one of several freely licensed fonts offered by URW++.

-Although the characters are not exactly the same, Nimbus Sans L has metrics almost identical to Helvetica and Arial.
-Nimbus Sans L is one of the Ghostscript fonts, a set of free alternatives to the 35 basic PostScript fonts (which include Helvetica).
+A subset of Nimbus Sans L, which includes regular and bold weight fonts in all widths and styles, were made open source.
+The font family was released under the GPL and AFPL in Type 1 format in 1996 and LPPL in 2009, making it one of several freely licensed fonts offered by URW++.
+Nimbus Sans L is part of the Ghostscript free font collection, a set of free alternatives to the 35 basic PostScript fonts (which include Helvetica).
+The Ghostscript version was updated as recently as in 2020.